 He has been a member of the Albuquerque Police Advisory Board, a member of the National Advisory Board at the Anderson School of Management at the University of New Mexico, and was recognized in 2012 by New Mexico Business Weekly as one of New Mexico’s Top Performing CEOs.
 He was also appointed by the Secretary of Defense to serve as Chairman of the Defense Board for Employer Support of the Guard and Reserve from 2002 to 2003.

-He is a past Member of the Republican National Committee from New Mexico 2004-2008; and was a GOP candidate for Governor of New Mexico in the 2010 election cycle, placing second in a Primary field of five.
+He is a past Member of the Republican National Committee from New Mexico 2004-2008; was a GOP candidate for Governor of New Mexico in the 2010 election cycle, placing second in a Primary field of five; and won the GOP nomination for the U.S. Senate in 2014.

 Weh is a Colonel in the U.S. Marine Corps Reserve (Ret), who began his service as an enlisted Marine before being selected for OCS.
 He served two tours in Vietnam and with the British Royal Marines in Malaysia.
 Colonel Weh was recalled to active duty during the Persian Gulf War, for the U.S. expedition into Somalia, and to serve as Chief of Staff of Marine Forces Pacific prior to retiring in 1997.